naccdata/nacc-form-validator/README.md

 ### Installing Pants

-This repository is setup to use [pants](pantsbuild.org) for developing and building the distributions.
+This repository uses [pants](pantsbuild.org) for developing and building the distributions.

 Install pants with one of the following.
 See [Installing Pants](https://www.pantsbuild.org/stable/docs/getting-started/installing-pants) for more information.